This easy and delicious Greek yogurt and peanut butter bowl with whey protein is an amazing keto breakfast or snack idea.

-Greek yogurt: plain, no sugar added.
+Greek yogurt: plain, no sugar added Greek yogurt is keto-friendly.
 Plain Skyr is a very good alternative, also high protein and low-carb.

 Peanut butter or PB powder: all natural is the best keto option – the ones that list only peanuts on the ingredient label.
 This recipe is also great (and easier to mix and has less fat/calories) with powdered peanut butter.
 But look for a sugar-free peanut butter powder, they are not easy to find.

 Whey protein: either unflavored whey protein or keto vanilla whey powder.

 If using a vanilla flavored whey protein, try the mixed yogurt bowl before adding sweetener.
 You might not need to add any if the whey is really sweet.

 Keto sweetener: use any keto friendly sweetener you like, to taste.
 It can be granulated, powdered or liquid.
 As this is a no-cook recipe, you can always try and add more if needed.

 Cinnamon & walnuts: The Greek yogurt and peanut butter protein bowl is great by itself, but I love to add some cinnamon powder and crushed walnuts!

 The warm cinnamon flavor and the bits of crunch from the walnuts turn this simple recipe into a really special treat.